 Seaweed are also low in fat and contain significant amount of soluble fibre, carotenes, and antioxidant phytochemicals (including frucoxanthins), as well as protein, omega 3 fatty acids, and vitamin B12 (although it appears that this vitamin is not in a form that can be absorbed by humans).

 Health benefits of seaweeds

 Due to their iodine content seaweeds support the health and function of the thyroid gland.
-Iodine is a part of the structure of thyroid hormones that are necessary for regulating the body's metabolic rate and the heath of skin, hair and the nervous system.
-Low rates of breast cancer in Japanese women may in part be due their consumption of seaweeds containing high amounts of iodine and selenium.
+Iodine is a part of the structure of thyroid hormones that are necessary for regulating the body's metabolic rate and the health of skin, hair and the nervous system.
+Low rates of breast cancer in Japanese women may be due to their consumption of seaweeds containing high amounts of iodine and selenium.
 Adequate intake of iodine appears to protect against fibrocystic breast disease, which may be a risk factor for breast cancer.

-Seaweeds are usually sold dry in several forms including whole dried seaweed, sheets, flakes, granules and powders.
+Seaweeds are usually sold dry in several forms, including whole dried seaweed, sheets, flakes, granules and powders.
 Dried seaweeds should be stored in airtight containers in a cool, dry place.